Introduction -- SSLSplit Beta¶

 How it Works¶

 Here, we will provide an in-depth explanation of how the "trusted man-in-the-middle" approach works.
 To understand this, let us say there is a client (C) which is communicating with a server (S) using SSL.
-In order for Netsil AOC to observe SSL traffic, the user needs to perform the following steps:
+In order for Epoch Collectors to observe SSL traffic, the user needs to perform the following steps:

 The SSL proxy needs to be installed locally on the client host.
 The SSL proxy is based off of the proven, open source SSLsplit project.
 Let us refer to the SSL proxy as "P".

 The SSL proxy requires a certificate to act as a local Certificate Authority (CA).
-Either Netsil AOC can generate a self-signed certificate or the user can provide a certificate for which the private key is available to the SSL proxy.
+Either Epoch Collectors can use the pre-packaged self-signed certificate or the user can provide a certificate for which the private key is available to the SSL proxy.

 This SSL proxy certificate also needs to be added to the list of trusted CA certs on the client host.